Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Isoptin

-The medication is prescribed for extrasystoles and high blood pressure, frequent pulse.
+The medication is prescribed for extrasystoles, high blood pressure, and rapid pulse.
 It is indicated for patients who cannot use beta-blockers (bronchial asthma, fluctuations in blood sugar in diabetes, a tendency to allergic reactions).
-It can be recommended for patients with angina pectoris of rest and tension (variant) with resistance to nitrates.
+It can be recommended for patients with angina at rest and exertion (variant) with resistance to nitrates.

-Since extrasystoles have a reason for the appearance, they can be cured completely if it is detected and eliminated.
-Drugs for arrhythmia cannot completely eliminate rhythm disturbances, but only eliminate manifestations for the period of admission.
+Since extrasystoles have a reason for their appearance, they can be cured completely if it is detected and eliminated.
+Drugs for arrhythmia cannot completely eliminate arrhythmia, but only eliminate the manifestations for the period of use.

-It is important to take into account that all medications, without exception, that normalize the frequency of heart contractions, have serious side effects.
+It is important to take into account that without exception, all medications that normalize the frequency of heart contractions have serious side effects.
 Therefore, they are used only according to strict indications and in doses prescribed by a cardiologist.
-During the period of treatment, ECG monitoring is important.
+During treatment, ECG monitoring is important.

 How to get rid of extrasystole forever

-To get rid of extrasystole forever, patients without heart disease need:
+To get rid of extrasystole forever, patients without heart disease need to:

-• make lifestyle changes - sleep for at least 8 hours, refusal from night and shift work, smoking;
+• make lifestyle changes - sleep at least 8 hours, stop working at night and shift work, and smoking;

 • avoid physical, mental and emotional overload;